Styles and themes

 Drag the style from the Explore window and drop it onto the second button.

 The second way to apply a style is to select the component or data visualization on the canvas, click Styles in the toolbar, and then click Apply Style.

 In the Open File dialog, select the saved style that you want to apply, and then click the submit button at the bottom.

 Styles should be applied only to compatible data visualization types.
 For example:

 - Linear gauge styles should be applied to linear gauges, while radial gauge styles should be applied to radial gauges.
-Furthermore, gauge pointer styles are only applied to matching Pointer Types, which means the style will apply to the whole data visualization but may not apply to the pointer if the style did not include any pointers of that type.

 - Reports and scorecards include some specialized versions of charts that are not compatible with regular chart styles.
 Sparkline, Data Bar, and Horizontal Plot have their own preconfigured styles that include the typical absence of visible axes.
 These are kept separate from regular charts so that you can create themes that can apply separate styles to data bars and bar charts without turning one into the other.

 - Styles for all of the relationship diagram types are compatible with each other because they are each made up of nodes and links that have similar settings.